 Crystal Grooms Mangano is a unique talent in the composing world, having honed her skills across a wide variety of television and film projects.
 Her music can most recently be heard uplifting the coming-of-age documentary on Netflix, Asperger’s Are Us, produced by Mark & Jay Duplass and directed by Alex Lehmann.

 Crystal’s music can also be heard enlivening many projects across the independent film world.
-Her scoring work is featured in the films Black Widows written by and starring Jordan Elizabeth; and Forced Move starring David Kallaway and Jennifer Pierce Mathus .
+Her scoring work is featured in the films Black Widows written by and starring Jordan Elizabeth; and Forced Move starring David Kallaway and Jennifer Pierce Mathus.
+Upcoming film releases include the independent feature Across the Ocean and the documentary The Repository.

-Crystal attributes much of her sound to the creative freedom she received while studying film and music at Montana State University.
+Crystal attributes much of her sound and musical approach to the creative freedom she received while studying film and music at Montana State University.
 She currently resides in Los Angeles, where she can be found training for an upcoming marathon or spending rare downtime with her husband, Chris.